 Phu Quoc itinerary day 3: Eastern Loop

-Itinerary: Ham Ninh mountain trail – Ham Ninh village – Drinks at Kiki Coconut Resort – Bai Thom – Duong Dong night market
+Itinerary: Ham Ninh mountain trail – Ham Ninh fishing village – Drinks at Kiki Coconut Resort – Bai Thom – Duong Dong night market

 Click here for the interactive map